 Today, Tim and I set out out to wander about on our last day in London.
 I wanted to return to Trafalgar Square because we’d seen so little of it when we were in the area the other day.

 This last photo I took because I was aghast at this sculpture.
-I understand that people were up in arms about it when it was first installed, and I can’t say that I blame them:
+I understand that people were up in arms about it when it was first installed, and I can’t say that I blame them.
+In hindsight, it brings to mind the thumb sculpture I saw just a few days later in front of the Pompidou in Paris:

 There was a tremendous amount of ancient art, including the Rosetta Stone, which made me wonder why these things were here and not in Egypt: